mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 Well, you could write a script to run each scenario, but even with automation, you would be consuming computer resources and execution time.
 That time will eventually add up if you implement this approach to all the different behaviours in your system.

 The other question with automation in these cases is how would you implement your automation script?
-You could either test the values one by one or use a simple "if logic".
-If you specify a list with all of the numbers to test, you might accidentally skip a number or miss-type.
-It is not a very effective way to test and it is error-prone, as you can see exemplified below:
+You could either test the values one by one or use a simple *if logic*.
+If you specify a list with all of the numbers to test, you might accidentally skip a number or miss-type it.
+It is not a very effective way to test and it is error-prone, as you can see exemplified below (with the number 20002 instead of 2002):

 ```jsx
 var hatValues = {2000, 2001, 20002, 2003, ... }